Depression

 Types of depression

-The major depression has a more biological or endogenous origin, with a greater genetic component and less influence of external factors.
-It can appear in a recurrent manner and, in some cases, has a certain relationship with the season.
+Major depression, as we have already mentioned, is the most common and the one we refer to when talking about depression.
+It has a more biological or endogenous origin, with a greater genetic component and less influence from external factors.
+It may appear recurrently and, in some cases, it has a certain relationship with the season of the year.

-In contrast, there is reactive depression, caused by poor adaptation to stressful environmental circumstances.
+Reactive depression.
+In this case, it is a disorder caused by maladaptation to stressful environmental circumstances.

-Dysthymia, formerly known as depressive neurosis, which is characterized by a depressive picture of lesser intensity than the previous ones, of chronic evolution (more than two years), without asymptomatic periods and with feelings of incapacity and somatization.
-This last type of depression seems to be more closely related to the way of being and to prolonged stress.
+Dysthymia or depressive neurosis.
+This is characterised by a depressive picture of lesser intensity than the previous ones, of chronic evolution (more than two years), without asymptomatic periods and with feelings of incapacity and somatisation.
+This last type seems to be related to the way of being and prolonged stress.

-Being at a certain point sadder or in the lowest mood is not enough for a diagnosis of depression.
+Being sadder or in a lower mood at any given moment is not sufficient for a diagnosis of depression.

 How is depression treated?

-The ideal treatment of depression will depend on the specific characteristics of the subtype of depression and will be, as always, personalized, so an adequate doctor-patient relationship is essential.
-Basically, treatment consists of psychotherapy and pharmacotherapy.
+The ideal treatment of depression will depend on the specific characteristics of the subtype of depression and will, as always, be personalised.
+Therefore, an appropriate doctor-patient relationship is essential.
+Treatment mainly consists of psychotherapy and pharmacotherapy.

-As pharmacological treatment, antidepressants, anxiolytics and other coadjutant drugs are used, such as thyroid hormones, lithium carbonate or psychostimulants.
+Pharmacological treatment includes antidepressants, anxiolytics and other adjuvant drugs such as thyroid hormones, lithium carbonate or psychostimulants.

-Finally, the electroconvulsive treatment, which is carried out in some circumstances (severe major depression of the adult, resistant depression), under anesthetic control and myorelaxation.
+Finally, electroconvulsive treatment, which is carried out in some circumstances, under anaesthetic control and myorelaxation.
+It is a safe technique and its side effects on memory are usually mild and transitory.
 It is a safe technique and its side effects on memory are usually mild and transitory.
 For operational, economic and socio-cultural reasons it is reserved for very specific indications.

 Where do we treat it?